walteraa/kubernetes_tutorials/k8s-gke/README.md

 (Or both to make sure that it is working)

-## Now really connect kubectl to GKE cluster
+## Getting GKE cluster credentials

 The command used below can be obtained from the [Google Container Engine Panel](https://console.cloud.google.com/kubernetes/list) clicking in the *Connect* button